 Better would be to create ads based on the testimonials of happy homeowners or to promote awards you recently won for high customer satisfaction or a unique home design.
 Remarketing, especially on Facebook, provides the ability to tell your unique story without having to focus only on features, price point, and location.
 And an effective remarketing campaign has the effect of building trust in your company’s brand.

-Mix It Up At Every Step
+Mix It Up at Every Step

 Once a visitor to your website signs up or submits information, you have the ability to note that in your remarketing efforts and show that visitor an entirely different set of messages, or turn off remarketing to them altogether.
 You can do the same for individual community pages on your site to allow for remarketing at the community level instead of at the corporate level.
 To push your creative thinking even further, imagine how powerful a 15-day “thank you” remarketing campaign on Facebook could be to those who completed an online survey post-closing.

-A Key Piece of the Puzzle
+A Key Piece of Your Digital Marketing Strategy

 Remarketing should be a foundational element of your marketing strategy.
 Even in larger regions, the strategies discussed here will likely cost less than $350 per month.
 They’ll maximize the return on all the other online campaigns that drive traffic to your site by encouraging previous visitors to revisit your site.
 And once they come back, you have another shot at converting them from a browser to a buyer.